Father, Son: Live performances and other versions

 Gabriel debuted "Father, Son" on his Growing Up Tour in 2002-03, where it served either as the first or final song of the set depending on the performance.
 The staging for "Father, Son" lacked the same theatrics found elsewhere in the setlist and featured accompaniment from Tony Levin on bass.
 It was also retained in the setlist for his Still Growing Up Tour in 2004.
 A live recording taken from the May 2003 performance at the Forum di Milano in Italy was included on the Growing Up: Live concert film and DVD.

 "Father, Son" was included on Gabriel's 2004 Hit compilation album, which contained a mixture of singles and deeper cuts from Gabriel's discography.
 This version was remixed by Daniel Lanois and Richard Chappell, which was initially included on the CD compilation Entrata/Uscita.
 In 2019, the remixed version appeared on the digital-exclusive Flotsam and Jetsam compilation.
 Gabriel recorded an orchestral version of "Father, Son", which was made available as a digital download bonus track for his New Blood album.

+The song appears in the 2006 animated comedy Barnyard, and later appeared on its corresponding soundtrack.